 International Senior Thesis Research Grant (Summer)

-The Buffett Institute’s International Senior Thesis Research Grant (Summer) offers awards of up to $6,000 for eight weeks of independent research on a senior thesis, covering travel and living expenses in locations outside the contiguous U.S. as well as research with Tribal Nations and Indigenous communities, locally and globally.
+This grant offers awards of up to $6,000 for eight weeks of independent research on a senior thesis, covering travel and living expenses in locations outside the contiguous U.S. as well as research with Tribal Nations and Indigenous communities, locally and globally.
 The opportunity is open to undergraduate students across all fields of study during the summer.
+Please know that this grant is considered taxable income.

 Students who seek support for a shorter period than eight weeks of concentrated research may be considered for a prorated grant.
 Prorated grants are usually for six or seven weeks of research, as approved by a faculty supervisor.